Podman and Docker Rootless in DDEV

 Podman Rootless Performance Optimization

-Podman Rootless is slower than Docker.
+Podman Rootless is significantly slower than Docker.
 See these resources:

 To improve performance, install fuse-overlayfs and configure the overlay storage driver: